|

 Government:

 At the beginning of Meeker, the town was part of Garfield County.
 Until 1889, when they left to become their own county.
-(To later be joined by Rangely Colorado in 1947.)
 With this came a new government and laws.

 In the beginning, Meeker was a majorly democratic town, changing over to a republican town during the civil rights movement.
 It has stayed as a fairly Republican town to this day, joined by most of Western Colorado. |